Jump to Content

 The house I live in is cold and damp – what are my options?

-Everyone, regardless of age, reserves to live in a warm, dry home.
+Everyone, regardless of age, deserves to live in a warm, dry home.
 Living in a home that is cold and damp is bad for your physical and mental health – plus they are more expensive to heat.
 If you think your home is damp and cold, there are options available...

 Home & community